Avilir/ocp4_upi_baremetal/README.md

 # restrictions (at this time)

-1) supports only 1 type of machine in a cluster
-2) supports only Alias and maybe Scale Lab
+1) supports only Alias and maybe Scale Lab
-3) supports only baremetal at this time (no clouds)
+2) supports only baremetal at this time (no clouds)
-4) public interface is assumed to be slow
+3) public interface is assumed to be slow
-5) qinq-0 network configuration (each interface has separate VLAN)
+4) qinq-0 network configuration (each interface has separate VLAN)
-6) RHEL8/Centos8 - RHEL7 not supported
+5) RHEL8/Centos8 - RHEL7 not supported

-I'm working on lifting restriction 1)

 # where to run the playbook